benjaminheng/knowledge-base/content/hobbies/photography.md

 - HP5+, 800 ISO, 1:9 dilution: 13min
 - HP5+, 1600 ISO, 1:9 dilution: 16min

 Ilford Rapid Fixer should be diluted 1:4.
+Fixer can be reused.

 Steps:

 1. Prepare developer.
 300ml for one 35mm roll, 500ml for two 35mm rolls or one 120 roll.
+2. Prepare wetting agent.
+2ml Photo-Flo, 500ml water.
 2. Load film into tank.
 3. Add developer.
 4. Agitate: Invert 4 times during first 10 seconds.
 Tap to get rid of bubbles.